 Some doctors, though, do transplant only the pancreas.
 This is done in cases where the patient does not have kidney failure.
 Compared to pancreas-kidney transplant, the benefits of just a pancreas transplant are not as clear.

-If you receive one or more transplanted organs, you will need to take immunosuppressive drugs for the rest of your life.
+If you receive 1 or more transplanted organs, you will need to take immunosuppressive drugs for the rest of your life.
 These drugs prevent the immune system from attacking your new organ.
 However, these drugs have many severe side effects, including high blood pressure, hyperglycemia, hearing loss, nausea, gastric ulcers, and bacterial and viral infections.
 Some of these drugs may increase your blood sugar level.

 Islets are cells located in the pancreas.
 Only a small percentage of the pancreas is made of these islet cells, which include alpha cells that produce glucagon and beta cells that produce insulin.
 During the procedure , islet cells are taken from a donor and, using a catheter (small plastic tube), are transplanted to the blood of a person with type 1 diabetes.